versionpress/versionpress/docs/content/en/01-getting-started/01-concepts.md

 # Basic Concepts #

-VersionPress brings true *version control* to the world of WordPress.
-It is a fairly simple concept but if you never worked with a version control system before, this page will walk you through things like basic ideas, commonly used terms etc.
+VersionPress brings true version control to the world of WordPress.
+It is a fairly simple concept but if you never worked with it, this page will walk you through the basic ideas, commonly used terms etc.

 ## Version control ##

-Version control simply means that **historic revisions of some content are stored**, not just the current version.
-It has many forms, from simple Undo buttons in text editors to advanced systems for managing documents but the basic principle is really this simple.
+Version control simply means that **historic revisions of some content are stored**.
+It has many forms, from simple Undo buttons in text editors to advanced systems for managing documents but the basic principle is really that simple.

 [Image of version control]

-The amazing thing about version control is that its consequences are usually much more interesting than it would appear from the mere description.
-Take Wikipedia, for example; its content versioning is not just some boring programmers' thing.
-It enabled a whole new approach to content authoring.
-Another example is WordPress itself – it would be nowhere near where it is today if its developers couldn't collaborate using a version control system called Subversion.
+The interesting thing about version control is that its effects are usually much more valuable than one would think.
+Take Wikipedia, for example.
+Its content versioning is not just some boring technical thing, it completely changed the way we access knowledge in the internet age.
+Another example is WordPress itself – it would be nowhere near today if its developers couldn't collaborate using an open source version control system (called Subversion).

-VersionPress applies true version control to WordPress *sites*.
-While previously, actions like updating a plugin, removing a user or something similar would change the site irreversibly, VersionPress adds an "undo" button for that.
+VersionPress brings true version control to WordPress *sites*.
+While in plain WordPress, actions like updating a plugin, removing a user or something similar would change the site irreversibly, VersionPress adds a simple way to undo those changes.
+Conceptually, it is a like an undo button in MS Word but for WordPress sites *and* much more powerful.

 ## Commonly used terms ##

 There are some terms that you will see often both in this documentation and in the product itself.
-Refer to the list below whenever in doubt.
+Refer to the list below if in doubt.

 <dl>

 <dt>repository</dt>
 <dd>Internal repository of VersionPress where it keeps all the historic versions of a site.
-Technically, it is the `.git` folder in the root of the site and it is the most important piece of data that VersionPress creates and maintains.</dd>
+Technically, it is the `.git` folder in the root of the site and it is the most important piece of data that VersionPress maintains.</dd>

 <dt>undo</dt>
 <dd>The undo command reverts a single change on the site (or a set of changes when we have that implemented).
 Note that unlike the Undo functionality found it most text editors, VersionPress doesn't erase the history but rather creates a new change that does exactly the opposite of the original change.</dd>